microsoft/fluentui/packages/react-components/react-list-preview/stories/List/ListDescription.md

-The List is a component for rendering sets of items.
-It supports multiple layouts, namely `vertical` (default), `horizontal` and `grid`.
+The List is a component for rendering set of vertically stacked items.

 There are 2 basic use cases for List, based on the elements it contains: